aniray2908/satellite-esg-risk-engine/README.md

 This project evaluates whether satellite-derived vegetation exposure metrics can serve as stable, comparable proxies for industrial environmental risk.

-Cross-site validation has been completed across multiple geographies to assess signal robustness.
+Cross-site validation and portfolio-level modeling have been completed to assess robustness and scalability.

 ---